-To describe your work, whether uploaded as PDF or video, please include a list as follows: upload an additional PDF document describing the images or videos uploaded.
+To describe your work, please include a list as follows.
+For stills, upload an additional PDF document titled "Image List" that lists and describes your images.
 The list should be headed with your name and list the image number, title, date, medium, and dimensions of each work.
-For video submissions also include the running time, intended format of presentation (for example video installation, online video, cinema screening, or not specified) for each video.
+For video submissions, list the link, running time, and intended format of presentation (for example video installation, online video, cinema screening, or not specified) for each video.
 Save and upload the list as a Word document.
 This will allow the faculty to click and open your links directly from the document during the review.

-Applicants to M.S. in Architecture, M.S. in Historic Preservation, Master of Science in Design with a concentration in Advanced Architectural Design, Master of Environmental Building Design, and Ph.D. programs must submit a writing sample.
+Applicants to Master of Science in Architecture, Master of Science in Historic Preservation, Master of Science in Design (Advanced Architectural Design, Environmental Building Design, and Historic Preservation concentrations), and Ph.D. programs must submit a writing sample.
 M.S. in Architecture and Ph.D. applicants must submit an essay or research report in English on the subject of their field of specialization.
 M.S. in Historic Preservation applicants must submit an essay or research report related to Historic Preservation and/or the history of the built environment.
 Applicants to the Master of Science in Design (Advanced Architectural Design and Environmental Building Design concentrations) must submit one sample of writing and a description of their computing skills and software proficiency.
 The latter can be either a paragraph or a list.
 Applicants to the Master of Science in Design (Historic Preservation concentration) must submit one professional or scholarly writing sample.

 These writing samples can be examples of papers you have already written or they can be prepared new for the application.
 We suggest that each sample should be no more than 10 pages.